jc23729/node-express-2/conceptual.md

 Server gets token from request & validates token

 - Compare and contrast unit, integration and end-to-end tests.
+Unit testing is testing a single function or functionality, end to end tests are testing the user experience as if you were a user using the site.

 - What is a mock?
 What are some things you would mock?